AshGodfrey/pokemon-api/README.md

 - `pokemon`: `pokemonapi.Pokemon` - A Pokemon object containing the details of the requested Pokemon.
 - `err`: `error` - An error object that will be non-nil if there was an issue fetching the Pokemon.

+## Decisions and Notes

+* I opted to pass in the identifiers as strings instead of using an opts struct.
+I made this decision simply because the implemented methods all only take 1 string paramater.
+If I was implementing an endpoint that needed multiple parameters, I believe it would be best to use the opts struct for consistency.